Updated May 22, 2023

 This technology is growing rapidly and is in demand quite high.
-Even big organizations are coming forward to use and deploy this technology for their business requirement.
+Even big organizations are coming forward to use and deploy this technology for their business requirements.

 Hence learning this relatively new technology will be a great boost for everyone involved in some of the other ways.
 Also, its increasing demand and large scale scalability are causing it getting more and more demand

 Learn this new and fascinating technology as it has quite a good scope ahead.
 Its ease of scalability, rising demand, zero-tolerance against database failure, remotely distribution of data across various nodes, a peer-to-peer concept will take this technology more ahead

 Also, ease of reading and writing on disk which quite fast provides additional advantages over others

 This has been a guide to What is Cassandra.
 Here we discussed the Definition, working, skills, scope, career growth, and advantages of Cassandra.
 You can also go through our other suggested articles to learn more –